-If you’re homeschooled and want to take an AP Exam, you’ll need to arrange to take the exam at a local school that administers them.
+If you’re homeschooled and want to take an AP Exam, you’ll need to arrange to take the exam at a local school or test center that is authorized to administer them.
 The AP coordinator at the school will help enroll you in an “exam only” section in My AP.
 Here’s how to find a school that administers AP Exams.

-Note that schools may have their own local deadlines and policies for receiving requests from outside students to test at their school—particularly this year during the ongoing pandemic—so you’ll want to give yourself as much time as possible to contact schools.
-Updates will be made to the AP Course Ledger for 2020-21 in November, so if you still need to find possible schools, you can check the Ledger again in November to see if any schools in your area were added.
+Look for and contact schools as early in the school year as possible.
+Note that schools may have their own local deadlines and policies for receiving requests from outside students to test at their school, so you’ll want to give yourself as much time as possible to contact schools.
+Updates will be made to the AP Course Ledger every November, so if you still need to find possible schools, you can check the Ledger again in November to see if any schools in your area were added.
+The exam ordering deadline for schools is November 15.

-When you find an AP coordinator able to administer your AP Exam(s), they are responsible for ordering your exam materials, telling you when and where to report for the exams, and collecting the exam fees.
+When you find an AP coordinator able to administer your AP Exam(s), they are responsible for ordering your exam materials.
+They’ll tell you how to join an exam only section in MY AP, when and where to report for the exams, and they’ll collect the exam fees.